Callitris

 Callitris is a genus of coniferous trees in the Cupressaceae (cypress family).
 There are 16 recognized species in the genus, of which 13 are native to Australia and the other three (C. neocaledonica, C. sulcata and C. pancheri) native to New Caledonia.
 Traditionally, the most widely used common name is cypress-pine, a name shared by some species of the closely related genus Actinostrobus.
+Alongside Eucalyptus, Callitris is one of the dominant tree genera in Australia.

 Description

 They are small to medium-sized trees or large shrubs, reaching 5–25 m tall (to 40 m in C. macleayana).
-The leaves are evergreen and scale-like.
-But young seedlings have needle-like leaves; in C. macleayana, needle-like leaves are found mixed with scale leaves throughout the tree's life.
+The leaves are evergreen and scale-like, but young seedlings have needle-like leaves; in C. macleayana, needle-like leaves are found mixed with scale leaves throughout the tree's life.
 The scales are arranged in six rows along the twigs, in alternating whorls of three (often in whorls of four in C. macleayana).

 The male cones are small, 3–6 mm long, and are located at the tips of the twigs.
 The female cones start out similarly inconspicuous, maturing in 18–20 months to 1–3 cm long and wide, globular to ovoid (acute in C. macleayana), with six overlapping, thick, woody scales, arranged in two whorls of three (often 8 scales in C. macleayana).
 The cones remain closed on the trees for many years, opening only after being scorched by a bushfire; this then releases the seeds to grow on the newly cleared burnt ground.